Helping users stay motivated on their fitness journey through personalized support.

 With the groundwork in place and a clear vision in mind, it was time to bring the app to life!

-To align the app's information architecture with user mental models, I conducted an open card-sorting exercise with 10 participants.
-Using the data collected, I updated the sitemap to ensure it met user expectations.
+To align the app's information architecture with user mental models, I facilitated an open card-sorting exercise with 10 participants.
+Analyzing the results, I refined the sitemap to better match user expectations and optimize content discoverability.

 As the design evolved, I developed a style guide with patterns, a cohesive color palette, typography, and other UI components.
 This guide became the backbone for consistency across the project.